Distin family: The Distin family brass quintet

-Ann Matilda Dustin
+Ann Matilda Distin

 Ann Matilda Distin (née Loder) (1786–1848) in 1829 married John Distin as her second husband.
 She had previously been married to Thomas Edmund Ridgway (1780–1829).

 Ann Matilda was from a noted family of musicians in Bath, Somerset, the elder sister of John David Loder.
 She went onto the stage, mostly as dancer, in Bristol and Bath in 1803, and married Ridgway in 1804; this marriage had broken down soon after 1815.

 Ridgway had a career in pantomime, first appearing as Harlequin in 1807, with Joseph Grimaldi.
 By 1813 it could be said of pantomime at Sadler's Wells that "its chief asset was the talent of Tom Ridgway and John Bologna, its Harlequins, James Barnes, its Pantaloon, and Grimaldi [...]"

 Ann Matilda composed the Windsor Quadrilles for Elizabeth Conyngham, Marchioness Conyngham.
 She was mother, by her first marriage, to the Ridgway family of pantomime artists.
 At London's Olympic Theatre, the Christmas pantomimes "were supported by the Ridgway family, and proved very attractive" in the 1820s.
 She had a second family of performers, her four sons by Distin who were the supporting players in the Quintet, all of them born out of wedlock.
 She herself became the pianist accompanying the Distin Quintet.